munificent/journal/_posts/2010-08-01-class-in-the-front-proto-in-the-back.md

 So I started working on a fresh Magpie interpreter in Java that's class-based and dynamically-typed.
 (As a nice bonus, Magpie going forward won't be as tied to the MS stack as [the old C# one](http://bitbucket.org/munificent/magpie/src/tip/csharp/) is.)
-This post is about one implementation detail I think is kind of interesting: *even though Magpie-the- language is class-based, under the hood, the interpreter uses prototypes.*
+This post is about one implementation detail I think is kind of interesting: *even though Magpie-the-language is class-based, under the hood, the interpreter uses prototypes.*

 ## What's in a Class?